nathanstitt/react-model-binding/README.md

     }
 ```

-#### setDataState
+#### setModelState

 If given, a method that will be called whenever an event fires.
 If this is implemented, it is responsible for triggering the change on the component via `setState` or `forceUpdate`.
-If `setDataState` is not present, `forceUpdate` will be called on the component whenever a listened to event occurs.
+If `setModelState` is not present, `forceUpdate` will be called on the component whenever a listened to event occurs.

  **Note:**  Using this method isn't very "Reacty".
 Ideally you should allow events to fire and deal with the state as it is during render.
-The only really valid use-case for `setDataState` is to prevent a possibly expensive computation from occurring during render.
+The only really valid use-case for `setModelState` is to prevent a possibly expensive computation from occurring during render.
 And even that is fairly weak, ideally you could just prevent the model from firing the event in the first place.

 **Example:**